Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 \subsubsection{Image synthesis}

 In the medical field, image synthesis remains very challenging due to inter-subject variability and the fact that anatomical hallucinations (e.g., hallucinating a white spot in a brain MRI) might be detrimental to diagnostic tasks.
 In recent years, generative adversarial learning is widely-used to tackle image synthesis tasks.
 Therefore, Transformers were combined with a generative adversarial learning paradigm for image synthesis.
-For example, Watanabe \etal \cite{watanabe2021generative} proposed a generative model architecture based on a Transformer decoder block, thanks to its powerful ability in modeling time series.
+For example, Hu \etal \cite{hu2021data} introduced a double-scale discriminator GAN for cross-modal medical image synthesis, consisting of a transformer-based global discriminator and a CNN-based local discriminator.
+Watanabe \etal \cite{watanabe2021generative} proposed a generative model architecture based on a Transformer decoder block, thanks to its powerful ability in modeling time series.
 During the data processing, they normalized the pixel values of single photon emission computed tomography (SPECT) images by the specific/nonspecific binding ratio (SNBR).
 And during the training process, they adopted the Transformer decoder to construct the auto-regression model, and trained the model on $[^{123}I]$FP-CIT SPECT images of Parkinson’s progressive marker initiative database in an unpaired manner.
 The trained model can generate SPECT images that have characteristics of Parkinson’s disease patients.
 Kamran \etal \cite{kamran2021vtgan} proposed a Transformer-based conditional generative adversarial network, shown in Fig. \ref{fig:VTGAN} that can simultaneously perform semi-supervised image synthesis from fundus photographs to Fluorescein Angiography (FA) for retinal disease diagnosis.